We compare Western Union and bank transfers to see who offers the cheapest and easiest way to send money overseas.

 - How you pay for the transfer.
 Paying via bank transfer is cheaper than if you pay with a credit or debit card.

 - How your recipient will collect the money.
 Western Union bank account transfers are cheaper than cash pickup transfers

-Sending money overseas is a little less straightforward.
-International bank transfers are expensive.
-Financial institutions charge a flat fee for sending money to an international account.
-Western Union also charge a flat fee, but this fee depends on how you plan on sending the money.
-For example, sending money from a debit or credit account is going to cost you a comparable amount to an international bank transfer.
-Initiating a Western Union international transfer from a bank account is cheaper than an international bank transfer; however, it may take a few extra days before the funds are made available.
+What does all this mean for the cost of your transfer?
+Sending money from a debit or credit card is going to cost you a comparable amount to an international bank transfer.
+Initiating a Western Union international transfer from a bank account is cheaper than an international bank transfer; however, it may take a few extra days before the funds are made available to your recipient.

 Western Union vs bank transfer exchange rates